kivattt/kivaalmostshader/README.md

 `/brightershadows` - Toggle vanilla shadows basically

 # Known issues
-- Stuff will just go fullbright and flashbang you in your menus sometimes
+- Stuff will just go fullbright and flashbang you in your menus sometimes after toggling off with `/shader`
 - Makes some menus look darker (The durability bar for tools gets kinda messed up)
 - Commands does not toggle immediately, it's kind of like changing your gamma
+- The look of entities, signs and chairs aren't affected by this mod
-- Tints everything slightly pink/purple (not a bug, it's a feature!) (`/colortint` to disable)
+- Tints everything slightly pink/purple (not a bug, it's a feature!) (`/colortint` to toggle)